EtorixDev/timelength/README.md

     - Ex: `1!h 2min`
 - `MISPLACED_SPECIAL` — A special character was found in the middle of a segment/sentence.
     - Ex: `1, /2`
-- `UNUSED_OPERATION` — A term of the operation numeral was parsed but unused on any values.
+- `UNUSED_OPERATOR` — An operator numeral was parsed but not applied to any values.
     - Ex: `2 min of`
-- `AMBIGUOUS_MULTIPLIERS` — More than one multiplier was parsed for a single segment which may be ambiguous.
+- `AMBIGUOUS_MULTIPLIER` — More than one multiplier was parsed for a single segment, making it ambiguous.
     - Ex: `half of a quarter of two minutes and 30s`

 ### ParserSettings